Neutral / cushion / high arch

 The overall concept of this material is to provide a minimalist upper design with maximum benefits.
 Nike formulated the Flyknit to provide wearers with seamless, featherweight, and form-fitting foot wrap.
 It also offers lightweight stretch and breathability.

-This material has been used in various Nike products including sneakers, football boots, and basketball shoes.
+This material has been used in various Nike products including sneakers, soccer cleats, and basketball shoes.

 The first Epic React Flyknit was released in February 2018 and after a year, the 2nd version is ready to impress the fans again.
 It featured the new React foam technology and was designed for serious and casual runners.
 Just like the Pegasus 35 and Revolution 4, it has become one of the popular Nike running shoes to date.
 But what really makes the Nike Epic React Flyknit 2 popular?